Somerville, Massachusetts: Demographics

 Somerville has experienced dramatic growth since the Red Line of Boston's MBTA subway system was extended through Somerville in 1985, especially in the area between Harvard and Tufts.
 This was especially accelerated by the dot-com bubble of the late 90s, rising incomes, and concomitant rises in demand for urban housing.
 This growth did not, however, translate into an increase in the population of the city overall, as seen in the table.

 Tensions between long-time residents/families and recent arrivals (often referred to as "yuppies") exist, with many of the former accusing the latter of ignoring problems such as drugs and gang violence.
 Incidents such as anti-"yuppie" graffiti, appearing around town in 2005, highlight this rift.
 The economic and cultural clash between the city of Somerville and its neighboring cities of Boston and Cambridge has created an underlying tension between residents that has persisted for multiple generations.

 Due to Somerville's proximity to various institutions of higher education, the city has a constant influx of college students and young professionals, who reside in sections near Cambridge where Harvard University, Lesley University, and the Massachusetts Institute of Technology are located and near Tufts University, which straddles the Somerville-Medford city line.
 The city is inhabited by blue collar Irish American, Italian American, Greek American, and Portuguese American families, who are spread throughout the city.

 In November 1997, the Utne Reader named Davis Square in Somerville one of the 15 hippest places to live in the U.S.

-Somerville is home to a thriving arts community and boasts the second highest number of artists per capita in America.
+Somerville has a large arts community and is home to the second highest number of artists per capita in America.

+Racial and ethnic composition

+Somerville, Massachusetts – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.